 Avec tous ces parques nationaux à brève distance en voiture, les sentiers de randonnée sont une excellente manière de sortir et apprécier la nature, la vie sauvage et la culture indigène.

-Experience the Top End’s famous wildlife, landscapes and Indigenous culture on one of the many walking and hiking trails both in Darwin and within two hours of the city.
-Take a guided walking tour of the city, join an Indigenous guide for a cultural bushwalk or wander through a national park at your own pace.
+Unlike most capital cities, Darwin and its surrounds are packed with walking trails – from easy beach rambles to the famous 39 kilometre Tabletop Track in Litchfield National Park.
+Take a guided walking tour of the city, join an Aboriginal guide for a cultural bushwalk or wander through a national park at your own pace.

 Darwin city walks